RedTeamPentesting/monsoon/README.md

 ```
 $ ./monsoon -h
 Usage:
   monsoon command [options]

 Available Commands:
   fuzz        Execute and filter HTTP requests
   help        Help about any command
+  show        Construct and display an HTTP request
+  test        Send an HTTP request to a server and show the result
   version     Display version information

 Options: